 Dr. Christine Dinkins, the William R. Kenan Jr. Professor of Philosophy, has co-authored two books and has published a number of chapters and scholarly articles.
 In 2017 she received the nursing education grant from Sigma Theta Tau International Honor Society of Nursing to conduct site research at a nationally ranked medical center.

-Grinnell, who came to Wofford in 1997, was among the first 10 women in Wofford’s history to achieve the rank of full professor.
-She maintains an active and varied scholarly presence in her field of medieval literature, publishing in-depth, discipline-specific research such as “Animal Life and Men of Law in John Gower’s ‘Mirour de l’omme’ and ‘Vox clamantis,’” presented in 2017 at the 52nd annual Congress on Medieval Studies.
+Dr. Natalie Grinnell, the Reeves Family Professor in Humanities, maintains an active and varied scholarly presence in her field of medieval literature, publishing in-depth, discipline-specific research and presenting at conferences, including in 2017 at the 52nd annual Congress on Medieval Studies.

 Dr. Tim Terrell, the T.B.
 Stackhouse Professor of Economics, serves on the editorial staff of the Quarterly Journal of Austrian Economics and is a member of the editorial board of Political Economy of the Carolinas.
 He is an associate scholar with the Ludwig von Mises Institute.
 His primary research areas relate to regulation, environmental policy and ethics.

 by Laura H. Corbin